 “What Peace Winds America has done is really phenomenal…with few people, with a lot of good collaboration and a multiplier effect in the region, [Peace Winds America] has put out some of the most influential and cutting edge analysis and policy recommendations on how to prepare for and respond to HA/DR operations.
 They have really found ways to tie together the seams that are such a problem when you’re trying to respond: the civil-military, the NGO, the local host government.” – Dr. Michael Green, CSIS

 PWA Preparedness Initiatives

-Previous Preparedness Initiatives have focused on national and regional collaboration, including a bilateral Japan-U.S. Initiative and trilateral Initiatives with the Philippines-Japan-U.S. and Korea-Japan-U.S. PWA’s newest preparedness initiative is a trilateral US-Japan-Taiwan Initiative.
+Previous Preparedness Initiatives have focused on national and regional collaboration, including a bilateral Japan-U.S. Initiative and trilateral Initiatives with the Philippines-Japan-U.S. and Korea-Japan-U.S. PWA’s newest preparedness initiative is the 2017-2018 Taiwan Disaster Preparedness Initiative.
 Due to its susceptibility to natural disasters, geographic location, and ability to provide assistance to others, Taiwan is a welcomed partner.

 PWA has also implemented innovative initiatives involving sister cities in the U.S. and Asia Pacific.
 These programs bring together stakeholders from the municipal level to exchange experiences and best practices to strengthen disaster resilience of cities.
 PWA’s recent sister city exchange program was implemented in Vietnam and focused on public-private partnerships and business continuity.
 A prior sister city exchange involved San Francisco, Seattle, and Honolulu with the respective Japan sister cities (Osaka, Kobe, and Hiroshima).
 Currently PWA is exploring another sister city program involving additional cities along the Pacific Rim.